Chatter-Software-Development/ChatterSync/README.md

 * What if I have a problem?
 Join our [Discord Server](https://discord.com/invite/jjKvU3nuaf) and bug us.
 If you're a developer, feel free to create an issue or pull request on this repo.

 ## TODO
-* Fine-tune the enclosure models - they are usable but far from perfect.
 * Test machine write to USB emulation volume.
 * Create utility for resizing/customizing volume options